ysmood/jpack/docs/readme.tpl.md

 # Overview

-Jpack should be language neutral.
+Jpack should be language neutral, extendable and fast.
 It is based on the json schema.

 # Encoding